If you’re using corn oil to cook, you may be missing out on a number of health benefits that other types of oil could provide.

 Perilla oil also contains the vital omega-6 and omega-9 fatty acids.
 These polyunsaturated fatty acids are beneficial to your health — especially for normal immune system functioning — and have been linked to improving memory-related conditions.

 How does perilla oil help exactly?
-Past research, including a recent study involving perilla leaf extract, shows that the oil can help stop the chemicals that bring about allergic and inflammatory responses.
+Past research, including a 2013 cellular-level study involving perilla leaf extract, shows that the oil can help stop the chemicals that bring about allergic and inflammatory responses.

-In another study, people with asthma were followed for four weeks and given perilla seed extract to see if their lung function improved.
+In a 2000 study, people with asthma were followed for four weeks and given perilla seed extract to see if their lung function improved.
 Results showed that perilla oil can improve airflow by inhibiting the production of compounds that lead to asthma.

 Perilla oil might also prevent and treat a variety of other conditions, such as colon cancer and memory problems.

 Past research suggests that fish oil and some vegetable oils, both of which contain large amounts of omega-3 fatty acids, can lessen the risk of colon cancer.

 This has led scientists to test the effectiveness of perilla oil, which has even more omega-3 fatty acid content.
 In a 1994 study on rats, results showed that getting just a small amount of perilla oil — about 25 percent of daily fat intake — can help reduce the risk of colon cancer.

 The omega-6 and omega-9 polyunsaturated fatty acids found in perilla oil are known to improve cardiovascular health and prevent rheumatoid arthritis, among other benefits.